puzzle/ansible-training/content/en/docs/10/01/_index.en.md

 by a setting in the config file `ansible-navigator.yml`.

 {{% alert title="Tip" color="info" %}}
-The stable version of ansible-navigator doesn't support the same options as the latest version.
-Be sure to look into the [documentation of the stable version](https://ansible-navigator.readthedocs.io/en/stable/settings/#the-ansible-navigator-settings-file) since that is what we have installed.
+The stable version of ansible-navigator doesn't support the same options as the latest version Be sure to look into the [navigator](https://docs.ansible.com/projects/navigator/) documentation
-There's also a [documentation of the latest version](https://ansible-navigator.readthedocs.io/en/latest/) where you can have a glimpse at the upcoming features.
 {{% /alert %}}

 * Run the playbook `container.yml` and verify that the image `podman pull public.ecr.aws/bitnami/mariadb`